-A base flow of $50,000 \text{ ft}^3/\text{sec}$ was assumed above the mouth of the Snake for this flood (Reference 2.4-12).
+A base flow of 50,000 ft/sec was assumed above the mouth of the Snake for this flood (Reference 2.4-12).

 An arbitrarily assumed dramatic failure of Arrow and/or Mica Dams in Canada could result in greater releases of storage in terms of volume than that from the Grand Coulee Dam, but the effects of such postulated releases are mitigated by a combination of valley storage and critical (flow limiting) valley cross sections.
-The Corps of Engineers states (Reference 2.4-13) that the river channel restrictions at Trail, British Columbia, would restrict river flow to about 3.1×10^6 cfs, regardless of the postulated dam failure.
+The Corps of Engineers states (Reference 2.4-13) that the river channel restrictions at Trail, British Columbia, would restrict river flow to about 3.1 x 10° cfs, regardless of the postulated dam failure.
 A major failure upstream would result in this maximum flow for many days causing overtopping of Grand Coulee Dam.
-An analysis by the Bureau of Reclamation (Reference 2.4-14) concluded that overtopping which might result from the failure of upstream dams will not cause failure of either the Grand Coulee Dam.
+An analysis by the Bureau of Reclamation (Reference 2.4-14) concluded that overtopping which might result from the failure of upstream dams will not cause failure of either the Grand Coulee Dam or the Forebay Dam.